Commitments And Contingencies

 These leases generally provide that property taxes, insurance, and maintenance expenses are the responsibility of the Company.
 Such expenses are not included in the operating lease amounts outlined in the table above or in the rent expense amounts that follow.
-The total rent expense was approximately $10,153, $10,931, and $11,240 for the years ended 2016, 2017, and 2018, respectively.
+The total rent expense was approximately $11,129, $10,503, and $10,153 for the years ended 2014, 2015, and 2016, respectively.

-The Company has other unconditional purchase obligations relating to advertising agreements and IT-related services of $10,687 that will be paid in the next year.
+The Company has other unconditional purchase obligations relating to capital projects and advertising agreements of $5,877 that will be paid in the next year.

 The Company is involved in various lawsuits, claims, and other legal matters from time to time that arise in the ordinary course of conducting business, including matters involving our products, intellectual property, supplier relationships, distributors, competitor relationships, employees and other matters.
 The Company records a liability when a particular contingency is probable and estimable.
+The Company has not accrued for any contingency at December 31, 2016 as the Company does not consider any contingency to be probable nor estimable.
 The Company faces contingencies that are reasonably possible to occur; however, they cannot currently be estimated.
-While complete assurance cannot be given to the outcome of these proceedings, management does not currently believe that any of these matters, individually or in the aggregate, will have a material adverse effect on the Company’s financial condition, liquidity or results of operations
+While complete assurance cannot be given to the outcome of these proceedings, management does not currently believe that any of these matters, individually or in the aggregate, will have a material adverse effect on the Company’s financial condition, liquidity or results of operations.

-On February 7, 2017, the Company disclosed in a Current Report on Form 8-K filed with the SEC that it is conducting a voluntary internal investigation regarding its BabyCare operations in China.
+On February 7, 2017, the Company disclosed on Form 8-K that it is conducting a voluntary internal investigation regarding its BabyCare operations in China.
 In connection with this investigation, the Company expects to continue to incur costs in conducting the on-going review and investigation, in responding to requests for information in connection with any government investigations and in defending any potential civil or governmental proceedings that are instituted against it or any of its current or former officers or directors.
-The Company has voluntarily contacted the SEC and the United States Department of Justice to advise both agencies that an internal investigation is underway and intends to provide additional information to both agencies as the investigation progresses.
-Because the internal investigation is ongoing, the Company cannot predict the duration, scope, or result of the investigation.
+The Company has voluntarily contacted the Securities and Exchange Commission and the United States Department of Justice to advise both agencies that an internal investigation is underway and intends to provide additional information to both agencies as the investigation progresses.
+Because the internal investigation is in its early stage, the Company cannot predict the duration, scope, or result of the investigation.
 One or more governmental actions could be instituted in respect of the matters that are the subject of the internal investigation, and such actions, if brought, may result in judgments, settlements, fines, penalties, injunctions, cease and desist orders, criminal penalties, or other relief.

-In the United States, the Company sponsors an employee benefit plan under Section 401(k) of the Internal Revenue Code.
+The Company sponsors an employee benefit plan under Section 401(k) of the Internal Revenue Code.
 This plan covers employees who are at least 18 years of age and have met a one-month service requirement.
 The Company makes a matching contribution equal to 100 percent of the first one percent of a participant’s compensation that is contributed by the participant, and 50 percent of that deferral that exceeds one percent of the participant’s compensation, not to exceed six percent of the participant’s compensation, subject to the limits of ERISA.
 In addition, the Company may make a discretionary contribution based on earnings.
 The Company’s matching contributions cliff vest at two years of service.
-Contributions made by the Company to the plan in the United States were $1,594, $1,794, and $2,016 for the years ended 2016, 2017, and 2018, respectively.
+Contributions made by the Company to the plan in the United States were $1,324, $1,458, and $1,594 for the years ended 2014, 2015, and 2016, respectively.

 The entire disclosure for commitments and contingencies.